dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

     Lifestyle.Singleton);
 {{< / highlight >}}

 The previous code snippet shows the registration API of [Simple Injector](https://simpleinjector.org).
-Where Simple Injector is concerned, our proxy class is a [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern).
+Where Simple Injector is concerned, your proxy class is a [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern).
 Simple Injector’s decorator sub system has special support for handling `Func<T>` dependencies that produce the decoratee.
 It handles this natively and the code that is compiled by Simple Injector for this object graph will be identical to the previous manually constructed object graph.

-Using the proxy, our consumer was oblivious to the implementation detail of this delayed creation which is what we should strive for.
+Using the proxy, the consumer was oblivious to the implementation detail of this delayed creation, which is what you should strive for.
 In other words, the use of a proxy allows keeping this and other consumers as simple as possible by moving the responsibility of object creation into the Composition Root.
-This prevents us from having to make sweeping changes throughout the code base, as the proxy can be added transparently.
+This prevents you from having to make sweeping changes throughout the code base, as the proxy can be added transparently.

-The dispatchers, facades and proxies we define might still create objects themselves; they might still behave as factories internally and this is perfectly fine.
+The dispatchers, facades, adapters, and proxies you define might still create objects themselves—they might still behave as factories internally and this is perfectly fine.
 The factory-like behavior of these infrastructural components is an implementation detail encapsulated in the Composition Root, and instead of exposing instances through their contract, those components act on the given service and return their result.
 (Do note that both void and exceptions can be considered results as well.)

-We obviously still need to have this factory-like behavior; removing the factory abstractions from our application does not immediately remove the need to create components.
-But like all code that creates components, this code should be part of our Composition Root.
+You obviously still need to have this factory-like behavior; removing the factory abstractions from your application does not immediately remove the need to create components.
+But like all code that creates components, this code should be part of your Composition Root.

 ## Using Abstract Factories for Delayed Object Creation

-There are obviously cases where the delayed creation of services makes sense, the prevention of Captive Dependencies being one of them, and in case we dispatch to a wide range of implementations it’s sometimes not very practical to build them up-front, especially when such proxy can forward the call to a wide range of underlying implementations.
+There are obviously cases where the delayed creation of services makes sense, the prevention of Captive Dependencies being one of them, and in case you dispatch to a wide range of implementations it’s sometimes not very practical to build them up front, especially when such proxy can forward the call to a wide range of underlying implementations.
 Creating those dependencies all of the time won’t be a problem when there are just a dozen, but when the number of dependencies to dispatch to becomes big (as you can easily experience when dispatching commands), things start to change.

-Although the previous reasons are valid, there are at least as many invalid reasons for delaying the creation of services as there are valid reasons like those we have just seen.
+Although the previous reasons are valid, there are at least as many *invalid* reasons for delaying the creation of services as there are valid reasons like those you have just seen.

 One such invalid reason for delayed creation is when services require runtime data during construction.
 Application components should not require runtime data during initialization.
-This is an anti-pattern and this is something I [discussed before](/steven/posts/2015/dependency-injection-code-smell-injecting-runtime-data-into-components/).
+This is a code smell and this is something I [discussed before](/steven/p/runtime-data).

-Another invalid reason for delaying creation is when components require heavy initialization.
+Another *invalid* reason for delaying creation is when components require heavy initialization.
 Heavy initialization however is an implementation detail.
 Introducing a factory because some component is costly to create means the implementation detail is leaking into the consumer, and doing so would violate the DIP.
 Introducing a factory to delay the creation of an existing component, leading to needless refactoring of the application.
-This is a violation of the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle), which states that we must be able to make changes without having to do [shotgun surgery](https://en.wikipedia.org/wiki/Shotgun_surgery).
+This is a violation of the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle), which states that you must be able to make changes without having to do [shotgun surgery](https://en.wikipedia.org/wiki/Shotgun_surgery).

-We could avoid sweeping changes by injecting factories for all our service up front.
+You could avoid sweeping changes by injecting factories for all your service up front.
 Although this would work, doing so would obviously be madness.
 It would make the application very hard to maintain and test.
 Other developers will hate you for doing this and they are right, because implementation details should not leak through abstractions.

-Instead we should wrap the component with a proxy class that is able to delay the creation, as we’ve seen before:
+Instead you should wrap the component with a proxy class that is able to delay the creation, as you’ve seen previously:

 {{< highlight csharp >}}
 // Part of your Composition Root.